Decor

 Building the BI Team

 Assemble a dedicated BI team consisting of data scientists, analysts, IT professionals, and departmental heads to manage and execute BI best practices.
 These individuals have a high awareness of the daily needs of their department and can provide insights into the types of data that should be collected and evaluated.
 Encourage cross-departmental sharing and collaboration on joint analysis of data.
 This diminishes the propensity to work in silos, providing a fertile ground for agile practices in the organization.
-As a BI strategy example, a hospital BI team could create a predictive model that identifies high-risk patients, facilitating proactive medical intervention.
+As a Business Intelligence strategy example, a hospital BI team could create a predictive model that identifies high-risk patients, facilitating proactive medical intervention.
 Hospitals tend to record drastic decreases in readmission rates for chronic disease patients.
 In financial services, a BI team helps identify fraudulent activities and curtail risks.
 The team can identify anomalies in the transaction data and whistle-blow fraudulent actions before they escalate.
 This team should have interpretation and insight-generation competencies.
 Assign BI duties to team members and provide additional training where necessary.

 Planning and Implementing the BI Strategy